 - Oral Herpes: More than 50 percent of the adult population in the U.S. has oral herpes.
 Herpes can also be transmitted when there are no symptoms present.
 Type of test: Visual diagnosis.
 View herpes FAQs.

 - Syphilis: This STI is a curable, bacterial infection.
 The bacteria enter the body through mucous membranes or torn or cut skin.
 Once inside the body, syphilis enters the blood stream and attaches to cells, damaging organs over time.
 Type of test: Blood test or sample from sore.
 View syphilis FAQs.

 Which STIs should I get tested for?

-How do I get tested for STIs and/or HIV at the University Health Center?
+How do I get tested for STIs and/or HIV at the health center?

-Step 1: Call the University Health Center at 402.472.5000 and press option 6 for nursing.
+Step 1: Call the health center at 402-472-5000 and follow the options to speak to a nurse.
 Tell the nurse that you’d like to get tested.
 The nurse line is usually available Monday through Friday from 8:20 a.m. to 4:40 p.m.

 Step 2: Nursing will ask you a few questions and put in an order for your testing at our laboratory.

-Step 3: Walk in at your convenience and check in at the University Health Center front desk Monday through Friday from 8:20 a.m. to 4:40 p.m.
+Step 3: Walk in at your convenience and check in at the health center front desk Monday through Friday between 8:20 a.m. to 4:40 p.m.
 Tell the registration staff that you’re checking in “for lab only.”
-Our staff will get you checked in for the laboratory, and laboratory staff will complete your testing.
+Our staff will get you checked in and direct you to the lab, where you will complete your testing.